The Arch, near Aberystwyth

-Please note that all the trails start from Nant Gwernol station but you can either park in Abergynolwyn village or at Abergynolwyn station (see how to get here for more information).
+Please note that all the trails start from Nant Gwernol station but you can either park in Abergynolwyn village or at Abergynolwyn station.

 All of the walking trails are waymarked and start from Nant Gwernol station.

-Leaflets are available from the Tal y Lyn railway stations and the Abergynolwyn community centre/café or download our leaflet with more information about walking in Dyfi Forest.
+Leaflets are available from the Tal y Lyn railway stations and the Abergynolwyn community centre/café.

 Please take care not to stray from the paths as the old works are dangerous.

 The Stations Link is a linear route between Nant Gwernol station and Abergynolwyn station - there is a steep climb if you start from Nant Gwernol and a steep descent from Abergynolwyn.
 The trail offers views of the surrounding mountains and the Allt Wyllt incline, part of the former quarry.
 Please be aware of trains when walking over the level crossing half way along this route.

 1 mile, 1.7 kilometres, moderate

 The Cascade Trail climbs uphill, closely following the tumbling river.
 It then crosses a wooden bridge onto the old tramway and descends steeply alongside part of the old Allt Wyllt incline back to Nant Gwernol station.

 This is a fairly strenuous walk with long climbs and steep descents.
 Highlights include expansive views of Cader Idris, waterfalls and the ruined mine workings of Bryn Eglwys quarry.